balajich/spring-cloud-session-1-microservices-introduction/README.md

 - Run payroll-api service on 9010.
 Where it takes employee id and returns employee salary.
 - Run insurance-api service on 9020.
 Where it takes employee id and returns employee sum insured.
 - Run Gateway service on 8080 and reverse proxy requests to all the services (employee-api,payroll-api,insurance-api)
-- Spring Cloud load balancer (Client side load balancing) component in Spring Cloud Gateway acts as reverse proxypective application instances.
+- Spring Cloud load balancer (Client side load balancing) component in Spring Cloud Gateway acts as reverse proxy.

 What is covered ?
 - Develop restapi microservices in Java using springboot